‘Destin debacle’: Wichitans facing extended flight delays in Florida airport

 “I think that would be something that Allegiant might want to do,” Wise said.

-Grey said Allegiant “cannot apologize enough” to customers and is working to make things better.
+Grey said Allegiant “cannot apologize enough” to its customers but that the airline is working to improve conditions in Destin.

 “This has not been the experience that we want and expect for our passengers at Allegiant, and we have put a great deal of time and resources toward working with the airport and other critical partners including the TSA to mitigate the situation,” Grey said.